snap-adu-logo-color

 Oceanside

-Yes, only if ADU meets required setbacks for underlying zone.
-Yes, only if ADU meets required setbacks for underlying zone.
+Yes, if ADU meets required setbacks for underlying zone.
+Yes, if ADU meets required setbacks for underlying zone.
 No, unless the ADUs meet the required setbacks for the SFR, in which case the height may be allowed to match the existing residence.

 Poway